sada-kubsad/NetworkDesign/README.md

   + With route Maps, the connection properties of a specific client's VPN tunnel, can specify to drop the on-prem routes and only leave AVS routes.
   + RouteMap option to drop routes on a VPN tunnel does not exist in Hub and Spoke.
 The RouteMap option is only available in vWAN.
   + With Hub and Spoke the only option to control the on-prem and AVS routes advertised to clients/customers was to setup a Transit VPN GW VNet (as shown above) to control routes being sent by the Palo in the hub VNet (above) to the ARS in the VPN VNet to send to the VPN GW and clients/customers as shown above.
+  + The ER GW not being able to manage the network segments can be challenging with routing.
+If we can manage that from the Palo side, leveraging vWAN and vHUB that would still not make sense.